-You also have to be decently lean so it shows.
-In some cases you might think you have long biceps when in fact, you might not see it but the gap is filled with too much fat and it makes it difficult to see your actual shape.
+You also have to be lean – whatever kind of biceps you have – so your peaks show.
+In some cases, you might think you have long biceps when in fact, you might not see it but the gap is filled with too much fat and it makes it difficult to see your actual shape.

 How lean should you be?